plj611/CloudDevOps_Capstone/README.md

 This [Udacity course](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991) capstone project operationalize a simple Python/Flask app which will return the status and the version of it in json format.
 It demonstrates the blue-green deployment and uses [CircleCI](https://circleci.com/) to build and deploy the app into AWS EKS (Amazon Elastic Kubernetes Service)

-- CircleCI is used to
+- This project has workflow defined in CircleCI to
   - Lint and build the app image after code commit
   - Push image into DockerHub
   - Promote to production if app passes smoke test.
-Uses blue-green deployment strategy for promotion
+Uses blue-green deployment strategy to promote app into production

-The CircleCI jobs and tasks pipeline can be visualized in the following picture
+The jobs and tasks pipeline defined in CircleCI can be visualized in the following picture

 ![pipleline.jpg](https://github.com/plj611/c5/blob/master/images/pipeline.jpg?raw=true "pipeline")